Checksum: Fuzzy checksum

 The idea of fuzzy checksum was developed for detection of email spam by building up cooperative databases from multiple ISPs of email suspected to be spam.
 The content of such spam may often vary in its details, which would render normal checksumming ineffective.
 By contrast, a "fuzzy checksum" reduces the body text to its characteristic minimum, then generates a checksum in the usual manner.
 This greatly increases the chances of slightly different spam emails producing the same checksum.
-The ISP spam detection software, such as SpamAssassin, of co-operating ISPs, submits checksums of all emails to the centralised service such as DCC.
+The ISP spam detection software, such as SpamAssassin, of cooperating ISPs, submits checksums of all emails to the centralised service such as DCC.
 If the count of a submitted fuzzy checksum exceeds a certain threshold, the database notes that this probably indicates spam.
 ISP service users similarly generate a fuzzy checksum on each of their emails and request the service for a spam likelihood.

 General considerations

 A message that is m bits long can be viewed as a corner of the m-dimensional hypercube.
 The effect of a checksum algorithm that yields an n-bit checksum is to map each m-bit message to a corner of a larger hypercube, with dimension m + n.
 The 2^{m + n} corners of this hypercube represent all possible received messages.
 The valid received messages (those that have the correct checksum) comprise a smaller set, with only 2^{m} corners.

 A single-bit transmission error then corresponds to a displacement from a valid corner (the correct message and checksum) to one of the m adjacent corners.
 An error which affects k bits moves the message to a corner which is k steps removed from its correct corner.
-The goal of a good checksum algorithm is to spread the valid corners as far from each other as possible, to increase the likelihood "typical" transmission errors will end up in an invalid corner.
+The goal of a good checksum algorithm is to spread the valid corners as far from each other as possible, to increase the likelihood that typical transmission errors will end up in an invalid corner.